Gmail SSL cannot be verified.

 Is this a bug in sylpheed, or a misconfiguration, or...?

-#1 Updated by Hiroyuki Yamamoto about 3 years ago
+#1 Updated by Hiroyuki Yamamoto over 3 years ago

 It seems that Sylpheed cannot find appropriate SSL certificates.